 What can I do to speedup the weight loss aspect of training?
 This is partly why I wrote this earlier post on losing weight while running.

 Unfortunately, sometimes when a runner first begins serious training, the needle on the scale doesn’t immediately go down.
 Especially for runners who believe that running faster will make them lose weight faster.
 Unfortunately that is not always the case, and may even result in you gaining weight.

 This trend can be frustrating and demoralizing to many new runners following a training plan.

-If you understand the science behind initial weight loss and the practical reasons for why this occurs, you can temper yourself from getting discouraged and make positive and long-term gains both to your overall fitness and to your race times.
+If you understand the science behind initial weight loss and the practical reasons for why this occurs, you can temper yourself from getting discouraged and make positive and lose that weight for good while also improving your race times.

-So, here are some reasons why you might actually gain weight when training hard.
+So, here are some reasons why you might actually gain weight when running.

 The Scale is a Trickster